SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 The "Nice" value determines the priority of a process.
 Processes with a lower Nice value have higher priority and are allocated more CPU time, enabling them to complete faster.
 Conversely, processes with a higher Nice value are considered less urgent and are allocated less CPU time.
 The Nice value ranges from -20 (highest priority) to 19 (lowest priority).

-Example:
-A real-time video processing application may have a Nice value of -5 to ensure smooth performance, while a background file indexing process may have a Nice value of 10 to minimize its impact on other tasks.
+Example:A real-time video processing application may have a Nice value of -5 to ensure smooth performance, while a background file indexing process may have a Nice value of 10 to minimize its impact on other tasks.

 *Spawned Processes and Threads*